Skip to main content

 Curricular Practical Training

-Curricular Practical Training (CPT) is an authorization for training opportunities that are an integral part of your program of study, whether paid or unpaid.
+Curricular Practical Training (CPT) is an authorization for off-campus training opportunities that are an integral part of your program of study, whether paid or unpaid.
 CPT is authorized for opportunities such as:

-• Required internships/training
+• Required off-campus clinicals/employment/internships/practicums/training

 • Credited internships